huyduong2792/Demo-Insecure-Deserialization-Python/README.md

 ![Image](images/exploit_success.png)

-This is code is exploited
+This code in path app/dependency.py is exploited

 ![Image](images/code_is_exploited.png)